 Before connecting wiring cables to terminals, remove any surface oxides from the cable ends with a wire brush.
-If not using the knockouts, entry must be at or below knockouts.
 If ALUMINUM conductors are used, apply corrosion inhibitor to conductors.
-Tighten terminal lugs to the torque values as noted on Utility Service Disconnect Circuit Breaker, and on the decal located on the inside of the door.
+Tighten terminal lugs to the torque values on "Utility Service Disconnect Circuit Breaker", and on the decal located on the inside of the door.
 After tightening terminal lugs, carefully wipe away any excess corrosion inhibitor.

 Use a torque wrench to tighten the conductors, being sure not to overtighten, or damage to the switch base could occur.
 If not tightened enough, a loose connection would result, causing excess heat which could damage the switch base.

-Connect power source load conductors to clearly marked transfer mechanism terminal lugs as follows:
+Connect power source load conductors to clearly marked transfer mechanism terminal lugs as follows

 - 1. Connect UTILITY (NORMAL) power source cables to UTILITY SERVICE DISCONNECT circuit breaker. - 2.
-Connect the GENERATOR (STANDBY) source power cables to transfer switch terminals E1, E2. - 3.
+Connect the GENERATOR (STANDBY) source power cables to switch terminals E1, E2. - 3.
 Connect customer LOAD leads to switch terminals T1, T2.